LudovicBrossard/Tags-Overflow/README.md

 ## Installation

 - To run the application, first download the entire repository.
 If you are cloning the repository with git, you will have to use git LFS (Large File Storage)  as one of the file is above 100 MB.
+In both cases, make sure that the _classifier.pkl_ file is properly downloaded (around 230 MB).
 - Once downloaded, it is recommended to create and activate a virtual environment using Python `venv`.
-On Windows, inside the repository on your computer, use the command:
+On Windows, inside the repository you just downloaded, use the command:
     ```
     python -m venv env
     .\env\Scripts\activate